-Luke Pollard, MP for Plymouth Sutton and Devonport, is looking for an enthusiastic and organised individual to join his busy Plymouth office supporting the team during the Coronavirus pandemic.
+Luke Pollard, MP for Plymouth Sutton and Devonport, is looking for an enthusiastic and organised individual to join his busy Plymouth office on a fixed term contract from March to December 2021.

-The pandemic has tripled the number of enquiries that Luke is receiving, and MPs are able to hire additional fixed term staff to help with this workload.
+The pandemic has tripled the number of requests for help that Luke is receiving, and MPs are able to hire additional fixed term staff to help with this workload.
 This is an opportunity to be part of a busy team dealing with the increased and ongoing demand for an MP’s support arising from the COVID-19 crisis.

 Luke was elected as the Labour and Co-operative MP for Plymouth Sutton and Devonport in June 2017 and re-elected in December 2019.
-Since being elected he has spoken about Plymouth over 200 times in Parliament and launched a number of campaigns around issues that affect people in Plymouth from transport to education, tower blocks to the environment.
+Since being elected he has spoken about Plymouth over 200 times in Parliament and launched multiple campaigns around issues that affect people in Plymouth from transport to education, tower block cladding to the environment.
 As well as being an active local MP, Luke is the Shadow Secretary of State for Environment, Food and Rural Affairs.

-This internship will be based in Luke’s city centre office in Plymouth.
-Due to the coronavirus the team may also be working remotely and so the successful candidate will also need to be able to adapt to this if necessary with appropriate support and resources provided.
-The role will cover assisting Luke and the team with casework and dealing with inquiries from members of the public.
+This role will be based in Luke’s city centre office in Plymouth.
+Due to the coronavirus the team are currently working remotely and so the successful candidate will also need to be able to adapt to this, with appropriate support and resources provided.
+The role will cover assisting Luke with casework and dealing with enquiries from members of the public.